 Yes, all our adult volunteers are trained yearly through our PYC Policy (Protect Your Children), this includes having a background check done when they first do the training.
 If you would like to find out more about our Policy with working with Children please contact our Children's Ministry Director, Emily Mack.

-We do not currently have a regular Sunday School hour.
+We have serval ways you can be involved in church activities prior to our time of worship; we have a prayer time starting at 9:15 AM and we also have a class that meets at 9:00 AM called Anatomy of Faith.
 We do have weekly small groups who meet at different times and destinations and you can find out more here.

 Our music ranges from contemporary songs to some hymns.
 We have a variety of different musicians who serve on our music team who all bring different styles, genres, and experience into our music.
 The best way to find out is to join us on Sunday morning at 10:00 AM.